-The reason why diseases with quite different symptoms and etiologies share common characteristics related to changes in hemispheric asymmetries is also still unknown in laterality studies.3 In these diseases, genetic and non-genetic factors were examined in terms of overlap.3 It has been shown that some potential genetic determinants overlap in hemispheric asymmetries, handedness, and different psychiatric and neurodevelopmental diseases.^{3,39} However, there was no evidence of any genetic loci that completely overlapped among all the diseases and hemispheric asymmetries.3 The fact that hemispheric asymmetries cannot be attributed to genetic effects has brought forward the evaluation of another mechanism common in the development of diseases with hemispheric asymmetries, and stress has been the most prominent mechanism.^{2,3,7} The fact that stress is a powerful factor in the ontogenesis of many neurodevelopmental and psychiatric diseases makes it a strong possible cause of phenotypic similarities, such as decreased hemispheric asymmetries seen in these diseases.^{3,7}
+The reason why diseases with quite different symptoms and etiologies share common characteristics related to changes in hemispheric asymmetries is also still unknown in laterality studies.3 In these diseases, genetic and non-genetic factors were examined in terms of overlap.
+It has been shown that some potential genetic determinants overlap in hemispheric asymmetries, handedness, and different psychiatric and neurodevelopmental diseases.
+However, there was no evidence of any genetic loci that completely overlapped among all diseases and hemispheric asymmetries.
+The fact that hemispheric asymmetries cannot be attributed to genetic effects has brought forward the evaluation of another mechanism common in the development of diseases with hemispheric asymmetries, and stress has been the most prominent mechanism.
+The fact that stress is a powerful factor in the ontogenesis of many neurodevelopmental and psychiatric diseases makes it a strong possible cause of phenotypic similarities, such as decreased hemispheric asymmetries seen in these diseases.

-Stress increases both structural and functional hemispheric asymmetry changes as well as the risk of psychiatric and neurodevelopmental diseases by affecting brain development, creating chronic elevations in the HPA axis, and causing epigenetic changes in genes in the pathways involved in the HPA axis.3 It has been reported that stress in adulthood also causes hypoactivity in the hippocampus and medial prefrontal cortex, hyperactivity in the amygdala, an increase in right hemispheric activity, and a decrease in the inhibitory activity of the corpus callosum.3 In addition, stress creates different effects on the right and left hemispheres, and the regulatory effect of both hemispheres on the HPA axis is also different.3 axis, which plays a central role in the stress response in fibromyalgia, have been known for a long time. ^{25,40,41} Dysfunctions can be seen in many components of the HPA axis.
-25 In general, the abnormalities reported in studies are basal ACTH secretion in response to stress, elevation in cortisol levels, and disruption in the circadian rhythm of release. ^{25,40,41} Serum cortisol levels, as a representative of stress, were also found to be important in the severity of neuropsychological problems in fibromyalgia patients.
-42 These findings suggest that the reason for the hand laterality change observed in fibromyalgia patients in our study may be the stress associated with fibromyalgia.
+Stress increases both structural and functional hemispheric asymmetry changes as well as the risk of psychiatric and neurodevelopmental diseases by affecting brain development, creating chronic elevations in the HPA axis, and causing epigenetic changes in genes in the pathways involved in the HPA axis.
+It has been reported that stress in adulthood also causes hypoactivity in the hippocampus and medial prefrontal cortex, hyperactivity in the amygdala, an increase in right hemispheric activity, and a decrease in the inhibitory activity of the corpus callosum.
+In addition, stress creates different effects on the right and left hemispheres, and the regulatory effect of both hemispheres on the HPA axis is also different.

+The role of stress in fibromyalgia is a subject that has been emphasized a lot in the literature.
+It is known that one of the most important causes of sleep, mood, and cognitive function changes accompanying the disease is the changes in the stress response.
+Abnormalities leading to hyperactive stress response in the HPA axis, which plays a central role in the stress response in fibromyalgia, have been known for a long time.
+Dysfunctions can be seen in many components of the HPA axis.
+In general, the abnormalities reported in studies are basal ACTH secretion in response to stress, elevation in cortisol levels, and disruption in the circadian rhythm of release.
+Serum cortisol levels, as a representative of stress, were also found to be important in the severity of neuropsychological problems in fibromyalgia patients.
+These findings suggest that the reason for the hand laterality change observed in fibromyalgia patients in our study may be due to stress associated with fibromyalgia.